What Will be Open in Taipei During Lunar New Year 2025?

 CKS Memorial Hall is fine to visit any day of the year.
 The large square has public access, so you can always enter it to admire the two classical Chinese buildings (National Theater and National Concert Hall), blue and white memorial building, Liberty Arch (photo above), and ponds there.

-As for the changing of the guards ceremony, it usually takes place every day, every hour on the hour from 9 AM to 5PM, on the fourth floor of the hall (in front of the large CKS statue).
-However, it will not take place on NYE (Feb 9) and NYD (Feb 10) The museum inside will also take a break on these two days.
+As for the changing of the guards ceremony, it usually takes place every day, every hour on the hour from 9 AM to 5PM in the square just in front of the hall.

 National Palace Museum